 My favorite part, the wall paper and tin ceilings.
 I was actually going to paint these ceilings white, but I love this look.
 It really adds another element to the space.
 Laying the wall paper was so easy.
 I will admit, we did maybe wing it a couple times.

 Hubby got some help when making our wood desks.
 They are so simple and my favorite.
 They turned out great and our perfect for our work space.
 Next up on this blog tour is April and her cute home.
+Check out DIY Peel and Stick Wallpaper tutorial here for small spaces.

 Also sharing today…